htcondor/htmap/docs/source/tips-and-tricks.rst

    htmap status  # See info on each job, and various tags

 This might indicate that 4 jobs in tag ``foo`` are completed and 2 are idle (or waiting to be run).
-These commands will reveal more information about a specific tag:
+These commands will show more information about individual maps and map components:

 .. code::